- Postal couriers (like USPS) have simple pricing structures where you mostly pay for your shipping costs

 - Consider writing off the item.
 If the value of the item is less than the shipping cost, it might be best to just send a replacement free of charge instead.

 - Find a platform that can automate returns for you.
 Aftership Returns Center or Returnly can easily set up an automated returns process and allow customers to print shipping labels for returns.

 To lessen the chances of returns:

 - Start collecting data on why your items are getting returned.
-This can give you insights on how you can improve the quality, display, description or shipment procedure for your goods.
+This can give you insights into how you can improve the quality, display, description, or shipment procedure for your goods.